Why this matters

 5. Retail associates and inventory staff

-Transformation: Automated inventory systems, cashier-less checkout and AI-driven demand forecasting reshape in-store tasks.
+Transformation: Automated inventory systems, cashier-less checkout and AI-driven demand forecasting reshape in-store tasks toward customer service and exception handling.

 - Examples: Automated shelf monitoring, predictive restocking and personalized in-store recommendations.